Key buildings retaken from ISIS in Mosul

 The supreme court, central bank and electricity and water authority headquarters were also retaken in what the commander described as a surprise attack that killed more than 130 ISIS fighters.

 It is the first time these buildings have been under Iraqi government control since 2014.
-Located in a strategic area, the recaptured buildings will provide better access to Mosul's old city, which forces are seeking to recapture.
+Located in a strategic area, they will provide better access to Mosul's old city, which forces are seeking to recapture.

-"The Mosul museum is completely destroyed and leveled to the ground.
+"The Mosul Museum is completely destroyed and leveled to the ground.
 ISIS militants have looted and destroyed the museum artifacts and have rigged explosives around the buildings and leveled it to the ground," al-Mohamadi told CNN.

+Mosul, Iraq's second-largest city, fell to ISIS in June 2014 as thousands of militants swept over several cities in north and central areas.

-The offensive to retake Mosul, Iraq's second most populous city, began in October 2016.
+The offensive to retake the city began in October 2016.
 US forces in the area are providing advice and assistance to Iraqi units.

-Divided into east and west by the Tigris river, the forces are now in the second phase, launched on February 19, to clear militants from the west, having liberated the east in January.
+The Tigris river divides Mosul into east and west.
+The east was liberated in January and the second phase, to clear militants from the west, was launched on February 19.

 Iraqi forces also captured the the Al-Huriya bridge on Monday, the second of five bridges across the Tigris to be seized from ISIS control, according to Iraqi federal police.